vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 owners of the car and the car is in pretty good condition.
 We were aware of a few minor defects (like the seat not reclining completely, etc).
 We weren't asking for a high price.
 We were asking for $4600 which was decent given the known defects.
+We paid $9995 for the car when we bought it about 7 years ago.
 It's a GLX so it has all the nice extras such as a V6 engine, leather seats, heated front seats, styling, etc. It has 150,000 miles on it so it's not a new car but it has been well-maintained.

 We were leaving campus soon and we wanted to sell off our car quickly.